Before meeting Kim, Trump oversees big Vietnamese plane deal

 Vietjet is doubling down on its bet for the 737 MAX, which is an updated version of the workhorse single-aisle 737 model.
 It already had 100 of the planes on order following a 2016 deal, though none have been delivered so far.

-The deal marks a major confidence boost for Boeing, which has faced questions about the plane’s safety since a 737 MAX 8 operated by Indonesia’s Lion Air plunged into the Java Sea just minutes after taking off from Jakarta on Oct.
-29, killing everyone on board.
+The deal marks a major confidence boost for Boeing, which has faced questions about the plane’s safety since a 737 MAX 8 operated by Indonesia’s Lion Air plunged into the Java Sea, killing all on board, just minutes after taking off from Jakarta on Oct.
+29.

-Boeing sealed a second sale to Bamboo Airways of 10 787 Dreamliner, which they valued at $3 billion.
+Boeing sealed a second sale to Bamboo Airways of 10 787 Dreamliners, which they valued at $3 billion.
 The startup airline was founded in 2017 and began operating domestic flights in January.
 It is owned by Hanoi-based conglomerate FLC Group and already had 20 Dreamliners on offer.

-U.S.-based aviation technology company Sabre also inked a deal with Vietnam Airlines during Trump’s visit.
+U.S.-based aviation technology company Sabre also inked a deal with the flag carrier Vietnam Airlines during Trump’s visit.
 It said the memorandum of understanding has a “potential value” of $300 million.

 The deals follow a determination by the Federal Aviation Administration earlier this month that Vietnam now meets international standards for aviation safety.
 That decision, which follows an assessment by the agency in August, would allow Vietnamese airlines to fly to the United States and to cooperate with U.S. carriers.

-There are currently no direct flights between the countries.
+There are currently no direct flights between the two countries.

-Associated Press writer Elaine Kurtenbach in Bangkok contributed to this report.
+AP Business Writer Elaine Kurtenbach contributed reporting from Bangkok.
 Follow Schreck on Twitter at @adamschreck